-This ABMP Handbook is designed to serve as a reference tool and assist military personnel who are, or will be, performing the property management functions.
-A secondary goal of the handbook is to provide all stakeholders a road map that will endure beyond a n individual's tenure in managing, overseeing, or supporting barracks programs.
-Stakeholders include the Garrison Commander, Garrison Command Sergeants Major, Brigade and Battalion Commanders, Brigade and Battalion Command Sergeants Major, Brigade and Battalion S4's, Company Commanders, First Sergeants, Better Opportunities for Single Soldiers (BOSS), Army Community Service (ACS), Directorate of Public Works (DPW), Garrison Housing Office, Transportation Office, Contracting Office, Defense Military Pay Office (DMPO), Financial Management Support Center (FMSC), Military Personnel Office, Family Readiness Group (FRG), and any other organization that has an interest in unaccompanied Soldiers and facilities.
+This ABMP Handbook is designed to serve as a reference tool and assist military personnel who are, or will be, performing the property management functions for UH.
+A secondary goal of the handbook is to provide all stakeholders a road map that will endure beyond an individual's tenure in managing, overseeing, or supporting barracks programs.
+Stakeholders include the Senior Commanders (SC), Senior Command Sergeants Major (CSM), Garrison Commander (GC), Garrison CSM, Brigade and Battalion CSM, Brigade and Battalion S4's, Company Commanders, First Sergeants, Better Opportunities for Single Soldiers (BOSS), Army Community Service (ACS), Directorate of Public Works (DPW), Garrison Housing Office, Transportation Office, Contracting Office, Defense Military Pay Office (DMPO), Financial Management Support Center, Military Personnel Office, Family Readiness Group, and any other organization that has an interest in unaccompanied Soldiers and facilities.
 The unwavering support and commitment of all stakeholders are critical to successfully delivering housing services and safeguarding the Army's investment in a holistic management program.

 This document does not replace statutes or regulations pertaining to barracks, Army standards, entitlements, or other policies.
 In the event the handbook contains information that conflicts with regulations or statutes, the regulations and statutes take precedence.
-For the purposes of this handbook, the term "UH" refers to enlisted permanent party, transient, and training barracks that are intended as residences for Soldiers who would be entitled to a housing allowance at the "without dependent rate" (bona fide single Soldiers).
-This handbook does not apply to UH facilities for senior enlisted or officers, which are managed exclusively by the garrison housing division.
+For the purposes of this handbook, the term "UH" refers to Permanent Party, Initial Military Training (IMT), Post-IMT (i.e., Basic Combat and Advanced Skill Training) and Collective Training (i.e., Annual and Mobilization) Barracks that are intended as residences for Soldiers who would be entitled to a housing allowance at the "without dependent rate" (bona fide single Soldiers).
+This handbook does not apply to UH buildings for senior enlisted or officers, which are managed exclusively by the garrison housing division.

-The information in this handbook upholds the basic standards for barracks as detailed in Army Regulation (AR) 420-1 (Facilities Management), dated 24 August 2012, Chapter 3 (Housing Management), which serves as the primary reference material to matters pertaining to the management and operations of all forms of UH world-wide.
+The information in this handbook upholds the basic standards for barracks as detailed in Army Regulation (AR) 420-1, Facilities Management, Rapid Action Review (RAR), dated 24 August 2012, Chapter 3 (Housing Management), which serves as the primary reference material for matters pertaining to the management and operations of all forms of UH world-wide.
 Army Regulation 420-1 applies to all types of Army UH facilities and property management processes and procedures, whether the UH is Active Component (AC), United States Army Reserve (USAR), or Army National Guard (ARNG).